 Labour force participation rates are falling around the world signalling the slack employment growth that has accompanied the aftermath of the Global Financial Crisis.
 It is clear that many workers are opting to stop searching for work while there are not enough jobs to go around.
-As a result, national statistics offices classify these workers as not being in the labour force, which had had the effect of attenuating the official estimates of unemployment and unemployment rates.
-These discouraged workers are considered to be hidden unemployment.
+As a result, national statistics offices considered these workers to have stopped ‘participating’ and classified them as being ‘not in the labour force’, which had had the effect of attenuating the official estimates of unemployment and unemployment rates.
+These discouraged workers are considered to be in hidden unemployment.
 But the participation rates are also influenced by compositional shifts (changing shares) of the different demographic age groups in the working age population.
 In most nations, the population is shifting towards older workers who have lower participation rates.
-Thus some of the decline in the total participation rate could simply being an averaging issue – more workers are the average who have a lower participation rate.
-This blog investigates that issue for the US after noting yesterday that there has been a massive decline in the participation over the course of the downturn there.
+Thus some of the decline in the total participation rate could simply be an averaging issue.
+This blog investigates that issue for the US after noting yesterday that there has been a massive decline in the participation over the course of the downturn in that country.
 But we also note that the aggregate participation rate has been in decline since the beginning of this century so there is probably more than cyclical events implicated.

 The so-called structural thesis is often used by those who wanted to discourage the use of fiscal policy to redress cyclical shifts in economic activity and behaviour.

 Normally a plunging participation rate during a major cyclical downturn is a cause for concern.
 It tells us that the discouraged worker effect is dominating such that workers who want to work exit the labour market due to lack of job opportunities.

 These workers fail the activity test built into the Labour Force Survey and the national statistician (the BLS in this case) excludes the worker from the labour force estimate.
 This has the effect of attenuating the rise in unemployment.